pyeventsourcing/esdbclient/README.md

 across all of the above.
 The test coverage is 100% including branch coverage.

 All the code in this package has typing annotations.
-The static typing annotations checked relatively strictly with mypy.
+The static typing annotations are checked relatively strictly with mypy.

 Not all the features of the EventStoreDB API are presented by this client in its current form, however many of the most